inivekin/abosa/abosa.typ

-I'd tried hard with kernel of code, in each part you were embedded, might not prompt recursive download, but at least I'm clear-heided.
+I'd tried hard with kernel of code, in each part you were embedded, might not prompt recursive download, but at least I'm clear-headed.
 With sudden, silent hope then dread as whirring stop leads unsteading, the pyramid descends on thread